eydward/Density-k-PDG/README.md

 Subgraph checking for arbitrary partially directed hypergraphs can be quite complicated and expensive (much more complicated than isomorphism check).
 But luckily, we can check if a k-PDG is `T_k`-free much more quickly.
 This is implemented in `contains_Tk()` in `graph.cpp` and relies heavily on bit mask manipulation (as documented further in the code)

 ## Generalization of the Code & Future Improvements
-1. The code can be generalized from the current `N<=8` to `N<=12`, by using C bitfield in the Edge data structure, without increasing the size of the `Edge` struct.
-We give 12 bits to the `vertex_set` and 4 bits to the `head_vertex`.
-For the current application (computing min_theta values), we don't expect `N>=9` to be computationally feasible except for trivial cases (`K=2` or `K>=N-1`).
+1. The code at label `v10.1` supports `N<=8` and the code at `v11` supports `N<=12`.
+The change to support `9<=N<=12` is primarily in the `Edge` struct, where instead of using a `uint8` as the vertex set bit mask, we use 12 bits in a C bit field (and the other 4 bits in the bit field to represent the head).
+This didn't need any algorithmic changes.
+The change does mean the compiled binary code is slightly more complex (it needs to do more bit-mask and shifting operations), empirically it's about 1% slower, which is acceptable.
 2. The code can be generalized to compute other `F`-free scenarios, where `F` is different from T_k described above.
 The `k4problem` directory is an example of this, completely separate from the T_k-free computation code.
 3. The code provides a pretty fast partially directed hypergraph isomorphism check.
-We have some further deprecated optimizations, such as neighbor hashing ([03d28fd](https://github.com/ThinGarfield/Density-k-PDG/commit/03d28fdc1b032ddf86d3d2060a1bb23202d966c1)) that may further improve runtime in some cases.
+We have some deprecated optimizations, such as neighbor hashing ([03d28fd](https://github.com/ThinGarfield/Density-k-PDG/commit/03d28fdc1b032ddf86d3d2060a1bb23202d966c1)) that may further improve runtime in some cases.
 This may be useful in computations different from T_k-free theta values.
-4. If the focus is undirected hypergraphs and either performance or space is critical, the data structure and code dealing with `head_vertex` can be removed to make the code more compact and faster.
+4. If the focus is undirected hypergraphs and either performance or space is critical, the data structure and code dealing with `head_vertex` can be removed to make the code more compact and faster (we can also use the entire `uint16` to represent the vertex set bit mask and therefore support `N<=16`).